 This period of the year is also fertile for planning and the incubation of ideas.
 I’m beginning to dream and imagine the sculpture project I wish to begin in January.
 To help facilitate that, I will be selling all the old stuff in the studio in order to create space for something new to enter.

-Please join us for a Studio Sale on Saturday December 2 9:30a-3pish.
+Please join us for a Studio Sale on Saturday, December 2 at 9:30a-3pish.
 There will be a FREE Feldenkrais Awareness Through Movement class at 8:30a.
 There will be an open studio sale all day, including fine art cards, pottery, jewelry, and of course, bronze sculpture, all hand-made by yours truly.
 Please come to class and consider going home with a unique gift for someone! – DW

 My Love of Drawing – November 6, 2017

-My love of drawing began very early.
-As a child I would spend hours drawing with my Dad.
+My love for drawing began very early.
+As a child, I would spend hours drawing with my Dad.
 He was a painter.
 We would draw together for many hours without even speaking.
 These are minutes and hours I cherish to this day.
 I’ve carried this love of drawing my entire life.
 My drawing practice is my mindfulness practice.
 It allows me to see the world differently.
 It forces me to see details that often go unobserved.

 My drawing practice also feeds my sculpture practice.
 Usually, I draw or sculpt, taking inspiration from the life that is inside me, and the world around me.

 It is a very rare and special treat to draw or sculpt from a live model.
 Beginning this month, November, we will bring a model to the studio, for a monthly drawing workshop.
 Everyone is invited to participate!
-We will divide the price of the model among all the artists in attendance- so cost will be minimal.
+We will divide the price of the model among all the artists in attendance- so the cost will be minimal.
 More details to follow.
 This will be a fun event, please join us! – DW

 Feldenkrais and Aikido – October 16, 2017